| Pvt. Donald Roy Berger

 In September 1940, the National Guard company was federalized and designated as A Company, 192nd Tank Battalion.
 On November 25th, the company readied itself for training at Fort Knox, Kentucky and company boarded the train for Ft.
 Knox on November 28th.
 Donald was seventeen years old when the company was federalized.

 When the tankers arrived at Ft.
 Knox, they learned that their barracks were not finished.
 The area of the fort that they were assigned to was brand new, so they found themselves living in tents with stoves in them.
 They remained in the tents several months until their barracks were finished.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 In late August 1941, the battalion was informed it would take part in maneuvers in Louisiana from September 1st through 30th.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion was ordered to ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.

 On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George S. Patton.
-Those members of the battalion who were married, or 29 years old, or older, were given the opportunity to resign from federal service.
-They were replaced by men from the 753rd Tank Battalion.
+Those members of the battalion who were married, or 29 years old, or older, were given the opportunity to resign from federal service and replaced by men from the 753rd Tank Battalion.
 The 192nd also received the tanks of the battalion.

-The companies of battalion traveled by train over different train routes to San Francisco, California.
-From there, they were ferried to Ft.
+The battalion traveled by train routes to San Francisco, California, and were taken to Ft.
 McDowell on Angel Island by the ferry the U.S.A.T Frank M. Coxe.
-On the island, they received inoculations and physicals.
-Those members of the battalion who were found to have minor treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
-Other men were simply replaced.
+On the island, they received inoculations and physicals, and those members of the battalion who were found to have treatable medical conditions remained behind on the island.
+They were scheduled to rejoin the battalion at a later date, while others were simply replaced.